-For a 1 per cent increase in assumed interest rates, the \$(2,006) million negative effect comprises a \$(4,369) million negative impact of increasing the risk discount rate by 1 per cent, partially offset by a \$2,363 million benefit from assuming 1 per cent higher investment returns.
-Similarly, for a 2 per cent increase in assumed interest rates the \$(4,137) million negative effect comprises a \$(7,724) million negative impact of increasing the risk discount rates by 2 per cent, partially offset by a \$3,587 million benefit from higher assumed investment returns.
-Finally, for a 0.5 per cent decrease in assumed interest rates, there would be a \$1,033 million positive effect reflecting the benefit of a 0.5 per cent reduction in risk discount rates being partially offset by lower assumed investment returns.
+For a 1 per cent increase in assumed interest rates, the \$(2,242) million negative effect comprises a \$(4,462) million negative impact of increasing the risk discount rate by 1 per cent, partially offset by a \$2,220 million benefit from assuming 1 per cent higher investment returns.
+Similarly, for a 2 per cent increase in assumed interest rates the \$(4,202) million negative effect comprises a \$(7,852) million negative impact of increasing the risk discount rates by 2 per cent, partially offset by a \$3,650 million benefit from higher assumed investment returns.
+Finally, for a 0.5 per cent decrease in assumed interest rates, there would be a \$1,181 million positive effect reflecting the benefit of a 0.5 per cent reduction in risk discount rates being partially offset by lower assumed investment returns.
 These offsetting impacts are sensitive to economics and the net impact can therefore change from period to period depending on the current level of interest rates.

-In order to illustrate the impact of varying specific economic assumptions, all other assumptions are held constant in the sensitivities above and therefore, the actual changes in embedded value were these economic effects to materialise may differ from the sensitivities shown.
-For example, market risk allowances would likely be increased within the risk discount rate if interest rates increased by 1 per cent, leading to a reduction of \$(2,383) million (compared with the \$(2,006) million impact shown above).
-However, if interest rates actually decreased by 0.5 per cent, it would lead to a \$1,286 million increase (compared with the \$1,033 million increase shown above).
+In order to illustrate the impact of varying specific economic assumptions, all other assumptions are held constant in the sensitivities above and, therefore, the actual changes in embedded value were these economic effects to materialise may differ from the sensitivities shown.
+For example, market risk allowances within the risk discount rate may change if interest rates change and these are not allowed for in the above.
+If market risk allowances were changed as expected when interest rates are increased by 1 per cent, the expected reduction in EEV would be \$(2,009) million (compared with the \$(2,242) million impact shown above).
+Similarly, if interest rates actually decreased by 0.5 per cent, it would lead to a \$1,039 million increase (compared with the \$1,181 million increase shown above).